Clematrics/PyBuddhabrot/README.md

 When launching `buddhabrot_gui.py` for the first time, you are asked to enter some values:
   * Width : the width of images produced
-  * Height : the height ofimages produced
+  * Height : the height of images produced
   * Number of complex numbers : the number of random complex numbers to pick and compute the sequence
   * Number of iterations : the number of iterations of the sequence to compute
   * Top left corner : the complex number that will designate the top left corner of the image